 Scottie was more human than Michael, better at relating with other players.

-Simon Sinek similarly says that when there’s internal accord and a supportive leadership than the tribe can focus on beating the external enemies (Leaders Eat Last).
+Simon Sinek similarly says that when there’s internal accord and supportive leadership then the tribe can focus on beating the external enemies (Leaders Eat Last).

 Chapter 10: WORLD IN FLUX